shubhamt2897/LeRobot-VLA-Training/README.md

 ### 🖥️ Setup CLI Tool (Work in Progress)

-I am  develoworking on an interactive CLI tool to simplify robot setup and calibration:
+I am working on developing an interactive CLI tool to simplify robot setup and calibration:

 ```powershell
 # Install CLI dependencies